Do I Need Boat Insurance? All Your Boat & Yacht FAQs Answered

-Check with your insurance representative to learn more about who needs to be included and who is covered on your policy.
+Check with your insurance representative to learn more about who needs to be included and who is covered on your boat insurance policy.

-Before you purchase a boat or other marine policy, it is a good idea to talk to an insurance representative who can help you determine your insurance needs and explain your coverage options.
+Before you purchase a boat policy, it is a good idea to talk to an insurance representative who can help you determine your insurance needs and explain your coverage options.
 Things to consider and discuss with your agent include:

-- What are the basic coverages, if any, required in my state or by my lender (if vessel is financed)?
+- What are the basic coverages, if any, required by your state or by your lender (if vessel is financed)?

-- Will I be able to afford to pay my deductible and expenses above my policy limits in the event of a loss?
+- Will you be able to afford to pay your deductible and expenses above your policy limits in the event of a loss?

-- How much would it cost to replace or repair my vessel, its furniture, fixtures and electronic equipment in the event of a loss?
+- How much would it cost to replace or repair your vessel, its fixtures and electronic equipment in the event of a loss?

-- Do I frequently take people out on my boat?
+- Do you frequently take people out on your boat?

-- Do I have special features on my boat that might need extra protection?
+- Do you have special features on your boat that might need extra protection?

-- Where do I store my boat when it’s not in use?
+- Where do you store your boat when it’s not in use?

-- Where do I plan to use my boat?
+- Where do you plan to use your boat?

-- Do I qualify for any discounts on my premium?
+- Do you qualify for any discounts on your premium?

-Once you purchase a policy, it is important to review your coverage needs with your insurance representative on an annual basis, or whenever there is a major change in the status of your boat or its use (e.g. you renovate your boat or change its storage location), to ensure your policy remains adequate for your needs and budget.
+Once you purchase a boat insurance policy, it is important to review your coverage needs with your insurance representative on an annual basis, or whenever there is a major change in the status of your boat or its use (e.g., you renovate your boat or change its storage location), to ensure your policy remains adequate for your needs and budget.

-Choosing a boat or any marine insurance policy that fits your needs starts with choosing the right insurance company.
+Choosing a boat insurance policy that fits your needs starts with choosing the right insurance company.

 We also understand that having insurance is about more than just protecting your vessel.
 It is about making the process after any incident as simple and stress-free as possible.
 We’re here to support our customers when the unexpected occurs – with fast, efficient claim services and marine insurance specialists available 24 hours a day, 365 days a year.

 Getting a boat insurance quote from Travelers is easy.
-Just contact one of our insurance representatives or use our online quoting tool.
+Just contact one of our insurance representatives.

 Many factors affect your cost for boat insurance – among them are the state in which you store and dock your boat, as well as the “navigation territory,” or the waters in which you use your boat.

-If you store or dock your boat in a high-risk area that is more prone to catastrophic weather events, your policy premium may be higher.
+If you store or dock your boat in an area that is more prone to catastrophic weather events, your policy premium may be higher.
 You may also have a windstorm deductible.
-Certain states or marinas may also require you to carry specific coverages and limits, which could affect your premium price.
+Certain states or marinas may also require you to carry specific coverages and limits, which could affect your premium.